 This course gives you a set of skills and practices grounded in the healing foundations of qigong, tai chi, and yoga, to help prevent and heal both chronic and acute back pain and injury.
 It also gives you a structure for applying these foundations to help with all kinds of muscle and joint challenges, as both pain relief and prevention.

-Your early-bird cost is $395, which is $300 off the usual cost of $695, and is available through Sunday April 16.
-Once you have completed this course, everything remains here for you as an ongoing resource, for many years of practice and support to come.
+The cost for this course is $695, and once you’ve completed everything, it all remains right here for you as an ongoing resource, for many years of practice and support to come.

 We also have scholarship help and easy installment plans available.
 If you want to be here and need help, please just let us know (email Mike@StralaYoga.com).

-Please click here to register for your early-bird special, and it’s all ready for you to begin any time.
+Please click here to register, it’s all ready for you to begin any time.

 Tai chi and qigong are known for a wide array of well-documented health benefits, and not only for much-needed help with back pain.
 These benefits also include strengthened immunity, reduced inflammation, lower blood pressure, improved balance, mobility, bone density, cardiovascular and pulmonary function, stress-reduction, healing trauma, and support for stress-related and other ailments, including cancer and Parkinson’s.

 – More than 20 Instructional Sessions.
 All recorded, so you can watch any time, and support your practice for many years to come.

 – LIVE Sessions on Zoom.
 For sharing questions, answers, and practice together.
 You can join live, or ask questions beforehand and watch your answers whenever you want.
 These sessions are all saved as well, so they’re always here for you as a resource, whatever your schedule.